-Indian Council of Medical Research (ICMR): The ICMR offers fellowships and assosciateships, as well as grants for international collaboration in various health areas.
+Indian Council of Medical Research (ICMR): On the grants tab, the ICMR offers fellowships and assosciateships, as well as grants for international collaboration in various health areas.
 This brochure outlines the goals of ICMR programmes and the opportunities they provide.

 Medical Research Council (MRC): The MRC has offices in the UK, Gambia and South Africa, and funds diverse research in global health, knowledge translation, population and systems medicine, neurosciences and mental health, molecular and cellular medicine, and infections and immunity.
 They also provide fellowships and studentships.